woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Fix multiple issues related to the reuse of Cash App Pay tokens (as a saved payment method) when subscribing.

 = 8.7.0 - xxxx-xx-xx =
+* Add - Introduces a new promotional surface to encourage merchants with the legacy checkout experience and APMs enabled to use the new checkout experience.
 * Fix - Prevent duplicate failed-order emails from being sent.
 * Fix - Support custom name and description for Afterpay.
 * Fix - Link APM charge IDs in Order Details page to their Stripe dashboard payments page.